A thought-provoking series of talks exploring queer activism in our own backyard and globally.

-Queer Thinking will take over the Seymour Centre for a week of workshops, panels and in-conversations.
+Queer Thinking will take over the Seymour Centre for a weekend of workshops, panels and in-conversations.
 In addition to the ticketed sessions, there will be free community events, a mass sing-along with the Welcome Choir, a letter-writing workshop, social events celebrating queer literature presented in partnership with Better Read Than Dead, and plenty of places to continue the conversation.

 If you are unable to attend this event due to lack of funds, please contact Maeve Marsden at firstname.lastname@example.org.

 Image credit: Patrick Boland